amc40/NextJS-Boilerplate/README.md

    1. Generate `NEXTAUTH_SECRET` and fill in
    1. Set `NEXTAUTH_URL` to the one allocated by Vercel

+## Limitations

+1. Only one schema migration PR can be open at any one time

 ## TODO

 - [x] Determine why there is a server error when deploying to vercel